Third Battle of San Juan (1898): Prelude

 Puerto Rico had been under attack by US Navy forces under the command of Rear Admiral William T. Sampson since just before the Bombardment of San Juan early on in the war.
 The only Spanish effort to break the blockading forces had failed on 22 June, and instead of actively engaging the Americans the Spanish forces were bottled up in harbor at the capital of San Juan.
 Blockade runners had on occasion slipped through the San Juan Blockade, but were often driven away or captured before ever nearing the harbor.
-The SS Antonio Lopez was a transport turned blockade runner that had been disarmed and fitted out at Cadiz, Spain and set sail on June 16 for San Juan with a large supply of cargo, food, and twelve modern artillery pieces to bolster the defense of San Juan.
+The SS Antonio Lopez was a transport turned blockade runner that had been disarmed and fitted out at Cádiz, Spain and set sail on June 16 for San Juan with a large supply of cargo, food, and twelve modern artillery pieces to bolster the defense of San Juan.
 On 28 June, she was met by the American auxiliary cruiser USS Yosemite which had just relieved the as the blockading ship off San Juan.
 The auxiliary cruiser was crewed by members of the Michigan Naval Militia and commanded by William H. Emory Jr.